Knowledge Hub

 Terminating franchise agreements

-Although possible, it can be difficult to terminate a franchise agreement without liability for breach.
-Typically, franchisors do not include early termination clauses in franchise agreements, doing so would harm the security of their business model.
+It can be difficult to terminate a franchise agreement without liability for breach.
+Typically, franchisors don’t include early termination clauses in franchise agreements, because doing so would harm the security of their business model.

-Franchisors are often established businesses and in most circumstances they will have the funds needed to defend or bring litigation claims.
-As a result, litigation can quickly become expensive and very risky for the franchisee.
-Our dispute solicitors can review your evidence before you commit considerable resources to litigation.
-Often the best approach is to negotiate an exit with a franchisor to allow both parties to move on.
+Franchisors are often established businesses with funds needed to defend or bring litigation claims.
+As a result, litigation can quickly become expensive and very risky for you as a franchisee.
+Our dispute solicitors can review your evidence before you commit considerable resources to litigation, but often the best approach is to negotiate an exit with the franchisor to allow you both to move on.

 Summary

-Franchising disputes require expert handling by lawyers who are well-versed in navigating the nuances of this particular type of contractual dispute to ensure the best outcome for you.
-As this article illustrates, there are multiple factors that can give rise to conflicts involving franchises, so whether you are a franchisor or franchisee, our specialist team of solicitors has the knowledge and experience to help you avoid – or to deal with – some of the common challenges with franchise disputes outlined above.
+Franchising disputes require expert handling by lawyers who are well-versed in navigating this type of contractual dispute.
+There are multiple factors that can give rise to conflicts involving franchises, so whether you’re a franchisor or franchisee, our specialist team of solicitors have the knowledge and experience to help you deal with some of the common challenges associated with franchise disputes.

 What next?